jdegand/LCOGT-spring-backend/README.md

 - @Digits annotation seems better than @Pattern with a regex
 - Easy to swap databases in Spring Boot.
 Not much has to be changed - add a driver dependency and update the `application.properties` file.
 - Constructor injection is better than field injection(@Autowired) for unit testing
 - You can write tests with H2 console although it is not advised.
 But if you are using basic sql queries, you can do it.
+- Added Lombok - reduced boilerplate of Planet Entity
+- Added Tests - some overlap from the different layers - don't really have to test inherited JPA methods

 ## Continued Development

-- Lombok
-- Tests
 - Database Integration / Removal of H2 Console
 - Query method exception